open-horizon/anax/docs/node_management_status.md

 **Note**: The command in this section are for listing the status of a NMP as that status exists in the node's local database.
 To see the status that is stored in the Exchange, see the section **Listing the Exchange status of NMP currently stored in the Exchange** below.

-## Resetting an already completed NMP
+## Resetting an previously completed NMP
 {: #nmp-reset}

 Resetting a NMP stored in the Exchange can only be performed by the **org admin** (as well as root).